AI Rewrites the Advisory Playbook

 Before the pitchforks come out, let me clarify: I’m not saying consulting is dead.
 I’m not claiming AI will replace human judgment.
 And I’m certainly not one of those tedious accelerationists who think disruption is inherently virtuous.

-The Old Model Is Finished
+The Old Consulting Model Is Finished

 What I am saying is this: the specific flavor of consulting that sells scale, abstraction, and PowerPoint charts to leaders too busy (or too scared) to look under the hood is cooked.
 Done.
 Finished.